Why Military Families Should (or Shouldn't!) Buy a Home

 Why Buy?

-When friends of ours bought a home near Maxwell Air Force Base, we wondered why they’d choose to buy when only spending a year at a school in Montgomery?
+When friends of ours bought a home near Maxwell Air Force Base, we wondered why they’d choose to buy when only spending a year at a school in Montgomery.
 Although they’ve since moved away, their home is tucked in the middle of the popular Deer Creek neighborhood and has been consistently rented by other military families.
 A local property management company maintains their residence, allowing our friends to continue to build equity with each passing year.

 As luck would often have it, military families often receive orders shortly after a home purchase!
-If you're a homeowner who wants to keep their house, MilitaryByOwner offers an abundant amount of helpful information to guide you through becoming a landlord and listing your home for rent.
+If you're a homeowner who wants to keep your house, MilitaryByOwner offers an abundant amount of helpful information to guide you through becoming a landlord and listing your home for rent.

 Why Rent?